Surrey Research Park: History

 The idea was first promoted in 1979 and it was included in Surrey County Council's development plan in 1981.
-The Research Park was opened by the Duke of Kent and the first tenants arrived in 1985.
+The total cost of the research park was £35 million (1986 prices) and the promoters aimed to create around 500 new jobs.
+The first building to be completed was the £1 million Grand Metropolitan Innovation Centre.
+The first tenants began moving into the park in late 1985, and the Duke of Kent formally opened Surrey Research Park on 30 April 1986.

 By 1989 the Research Park hosted sixty-five companies in business.
 By March 2015, 90% of the Park had been developed with just two remaining sites, known as George Stephenson Place and Faraday Court, undeveloped.
 There are currently 140 companies and organisations on the Park.